 Valid applications to redeem Shares received before the Valuation Point on a Dealing Day will be executed at the Share price, calculated at that Valuation Point except where dealing in the Company has been suspended as set out on paragraph 3.10.
-Valid applications to redeem Shares received after the Valuation Point on a Dealing Day will be executed at the Share price calculated at the Valuation Point on the next Dealing Day except where dealing has been suspended as set out on paragraph 3.10.
+Valid applications to redeem Shares received after the Valuation Point on a Dealing Day will be executed at the Share price, subject to any dilution adjustment, calculated at the Valuation Point on the next Dealing Day except where dealing has been suspended as set out on paragraph 3.10.

 A redemption instruction in respect of Shares in writing or by telephone or any other communication media made available is a legally binding contract.
-However, an instruction to the ACD to redeem Shares, although irrevocable, may not be settled by either the Company or the ACD if the redemption represents Shares where the money due on the earlier purchase of those Shares has not yet been received or if documentation or anti-money laundering information which the ACD considers is sufficient for the ACD to meet and discharge its obligations under the regulatory system has not been received by the ACD.
+However, an instruction to the ACD to redeem Shares, although irrevocable, may not be accepted by either the Company or the ACD if the redemption represents Shares where the investor has not received title (see section 3.2.1) or if documentation or anti-money laundering information which the ACD considers is sufficient for the ACD to meet and discharge its obligations under the regulatory system has not been received by the ACD.